Luxury Puglia, Italy: the insider’s guide to planning a trip that feels like a secret

 Alberobello

-Yes, it’s touristy.
-Go anyway.
-The UNESCO-listed trulli neighborhood is genuinely unlike anything else in the world, and if you go early morning or in the evening, you’ll find the quiet version.
-Base yourself nearby rather than in Alberobello itself.
+UNESCO-listed trulli neighborhood unlike anything else in the world.
+Go early morning or evening for the quiet version.
+Base yourself nearby rather than in town.

 Matera

-Technically in Basilicata, but I always include it in Puglia itineraries.
-The Sassi ancient cave dwellings carved into a ravine are among the most breathtaking sights in Europe’s oldest continuously inhabited city.
+Technically in Basilicata, but I always include it.
+The Sassi, ancient cave dwellings carved into a ravine, are among the most breathtaking sights in Europe’s oldest continuously inhabited city.
 Cave hotels here are extraordinary.
-Allow at least one full day.
+Allow a full day.

 Ostuni

-The White City.
-Perched on a hilltop overlooking olive groves and the Adriatic, Ostuni is perhaps the most photogenic town in Puglia.
-Don’t miss dinner at one of the restaurants on the outer ramparts at sunset.
+The White City, perched on a hilltop overlooking olive groves and the Adriatic.
+Don’t miss dinner at the restaurants on the outer ramparts at sunset.

 Lecce

-Elaborate Baroque architecture and the best food scene in Puglia (and that’s saying something), incredible pasticciotto pastries for breakfast, and a vibrant local culture that’s completely unaffected by tourism.
+Elaborate Baroque architecture, the best food scene in Puglia, incredible pasticciotto pastries for breakfast, and a vibrant local culture completely unaffected by tourism.
 Plan two nights minimum.

 Polignano a Mare

 The town perched dramatically on limestone cliffs above the Adriatic.
-It’s justifiably the most Instagrammed town in Puglia.
-The beach below the cliffs and the cliff-jumping are world-famous.
+World-famous for the beach below the cliffs.
 Go for lunch, stay for the sunset.

 Bari

-Puglia’s capital gets overlooked, which is a mistake.
-The Bari Vecchia (old city) is a maze of narrow alleys where you’ll find nonnas making fresh orecchiette pasta on their doorsteps, a living tradition.
+The old city is a maze of narrow alleys where nonnas make fresh orecchiette on their doorsteps — a living tradition.
+Two hours here stays with you forever.
 Bari’s emerging restaurant scene is also genuinely exciting.

 Photo©: iStock/Ba_peuceta

 The skip: Brindisi.
 It’s a transit hub, not a destination.
-Fly in, collect your car, and drive straight to your next destination.
+Fly in, collect your car, and drive straight to your masseria.

 1. A private cooking class in a masseria kitchen